Always From Scratch

 Ingredient Notes and Substitutions

-Fontina is low-key one of my favorite kinds of cheese.
-It's so creamy and mushroomy and is a great cheese for melting.
+• Fontina is one of my favorite kinds of cheese.
+It's so creamy and mushroomy and is a great cheese for melting in a way that gives the creamy texture.

-Parmesan is the final cheese and although I used domestic parmesan, it still adds an extra salty flavor to the mac and it is one of my favorites.
-Plenty of cheese snobs will tell you how bad American parmesan is.
+• Parmesan is the final cheese, and although I used domestic parmesan, it still adds an extra salty flavor to the macaroni, and it is one of my favorites.
+Plenty of cheese snobs will tell you how bad American Parmesan is.
 But my number one rule is, "there is no such thing as bad cheese."
 Quote me on that.

 Would you like to save this recipe?